ckan/ckanext-harvest/README.rst

     needs to have permission for creating packages, and if default groups were defined, the user must have permission to assign packages to these groups.

+* api_key: If the remote CKAN instance has restricted access to the API you can provide a CKAN API key, which will be sent in any request.

 * read_only: Create harvested packages in read-only mode.
 Only the user who performed the harvest (the one defined in the previous setting or the 'harvest' sysadmin) will be able to edit and administer the packages